 You can test your technical systems by questions such as:

-- Who will look after my server?
+- Who looks after my webhosting?

 Business Systems